maxxdev/simple-shopping-cart/README.md

 # Simple Shopping Cart

-## SimpleShoppingCart.js
-Simple shopping cart is a class to store items collection and has methods for working with them.
+SimpleShoppingCart.js is a class to store items collection and has methods for working with them.
 Store is localStorage

 ### How to use